anjmao/go2proto/README.md

 ### Note

-Generated code may not be perfect but since it just 180 lines of code you are free to adapt it yo your needs.
+Generated code may not be perfect but since it just 180 lines of code you are free to adapt it for your needs.